 Land between Fir Covert Road and Reepham Road, Taverham (81.69ha) is allocated for residential development.
-The site will accommodate at least 1,400 homes including specialist care housing and older persons housing units, associated public open space, local centre, primary school and local medical centre.
+The site will accommodate at least 1,400 homes, associated public open space, local centre, primary school and local medical centre.

 More homes may be accommodated, subject to an acceptable design and layout, as well as infrastructure constraints.